dceejay/RedMap/README.md

 **Note**: the object you supply will replace the whole buildings layer.
 To delete the building send a msg with a name and the building property set to ""  (blank string).

+#### Buildings 3D view

+A 3D map view has now been added as **index3d.html** using the mapbox api - the msg can support `msg.command.pitch` and `msg.command.bearing` to angle the view, for example:

+    msg.payload = { command: {
+            zoom:18,
+            pitch:60,
+            bearing:80
+        } }

+The `icon` can be specified as a person, block, bar, or "anything else" - they will render slightly differently - all units are approximate.
+They will be positioned at the `lat`, `lon` as normal but also at the `msg.payload.height` - where height is in meters above the surface of the map (which may or may not relate to altitude...)

+`msg.payload.icon` can be

+ - person : 1m x 1m x 2m tall
+ - block : 5m x 5m x 5m cube
+ - bar : a bar from the surface up to the specified minHeight
+ - (else) : 1.5m x 1.5m x 1.5m cube

+in addition existing male, female, fa-male and fa-female icons are all represented as the person shape.
+ `msg.iconColor` can be used to colour the icons.

+ **NOTES**

+ - There is currently no way to add labels, popups, or make the icons clickable.
+ - The 3D only really works at zoomed in scales 16+ due to the small size of the icons.
+They are not scale independent like icons on the normal map.
+ - As this uses the mapbox api you may wish to edit the index3d.html code to include your api key to remove any usage restrictions.
+ - This view is a side project to the Node-RED worldmap side project so happy to take PRs but it probably won't be actively developed.

 ### Areas and Lines